Skip to main content

 The cost this has on Benjamin is most apparent during the film’s “Sound of Silence” montage in which Benjamin’s affair is constantly juxtaposed against shots of him floating lifelessly on his inflatable bed as he drifts across his family pool.
 Benjamin’s affair with Mrs. Robinson, like his passionless lifestyle, has him untethered from progression or meaning.

 In the study of 1960s poster children for rebellion, Benjamin Braddock is an unusual case.
 He’s disenchanted, absolutely, but he’s not exactly a warrior for change, nor does he have a chip on his shoulder.
 He somehow embodies the disenfranchisement of this time period despite being polite to a fault.
-Bonnie and Clyde are over here robbing banks, and Benjamin’s idea of sticking it to the man is excessive sunbathing.
+Bonnie and Clyde are robbing banks all over the country, and meanwhile Benjamin’s idea of sticking it to the man is excessive sunbathing.

 Benjamin's non-agency makes him an easy target for Mrs. Robinson.
 Even after Benjamin catches on to what she’s doing and calls her out for it, Mrs. Robinson gaslights him into thinking he was just imagining things and until he’s begging for her forgiveness.
 Then not five minutes later she’s naked standing between him and the bedroom door.
 It’s this power imbalance that highlights just how demeaning this affair really is.

 This touches on his other defining trait, another thing that makes him so unusual in this field.
 Benjamin is strangely innocent, unspotted from the world, and he is desperately afraid of doing anything anyone would disapprove of.
 Note how difficult it is for him to lie to the front desk clerk at the hotel so he can book a room for his affair with Mrs. Robinson.
-His people-pleasing impulses blind him from the insidious or ill intentions of others.
+In this way, he's sort of inherited his parents' addiction to social approval, only it's left him far more vulnerable than his parents.
+His people-pleasing impulses actually blind him from the ill intentions of others.

 At the same time, this innocence is also Benjamin’s saving grace.
 His honesty signals a kind of moral center that makes him a breath of fresh air in this suburban circus.
 Benjamin hasn’t yet been worn down by the unrelenting monsoon of cynical living, the pursuit of wholesome appearance or monetary success.
 There’s still a chance he might escape the trap with his moral compass still intact.